Differences between the United States and Europe mapped

 Human Development Index of the US and Europe

-The Human Development Index is a statistic compound index of life expectancy, education, and per capita income indicators.
+The Human Development Index is a statistical compound index of life expectancy, education, and per capita income indicators.
 The Human Development Index in states of eastern Europe is considerably lower than in most US states.

 Population age structure